Volinga Suite - User Manual

 5. Volinga Desktop

-Volinga Desktop allows to have the complete power of Volinga Suite in your computer.
-At this moment, Volinga Desktop provides two different modules: Volinga Installer and Volinga Exporter.
+Volinga Desktop allows you to have the complete pipeline of Volinga Suite running locally on your computer.
+Currently, Volinga Desktop provides two different modules: Volinga Installer and Volinga Exporter.

 Volinga installer provides a on-click installation for the different plugins of Volinga: